 Immigration Solutions for HR

-Our Immigration Solutions for HR cover two key areas that HR professionals and their businesses most commonly need in-depth support on – Sponsoring Workers and Right to Work.
+Our Immigration Solutions for HR cover two key areas that HR professionals and their businesses most commonly need in-depth support on – Sponsor Compliance and Right to Work.

 Our toolkits offer a handy reference resource written in clear language and offering practical tips on how to manage required processes.

 Our training is delivered by expert immigration lawyers in a variety of formats, including face-to-face, e-learning and webinar.
-We are able to tailor the training to ensure it is relevant to your business and answers any questions you may have.
+We can tailor the training to ensure it is relevant to your business and answers any questions you may have.

 For more detailed guidance, or when you need reassurance that your existing immigration compliance processes are fit for purpose, we can provide onsite support services.
-Depending on your business’s requirements, these may focus on meeting the needs of HR professionals and managers, relevant employee groups or both.
+Depending on your business’s requirements, these may focus on meeting the needs of HR professionals, line managers or both.